Conservative Knee Care

 Anti-inflammatory medications are the most common medication recommended for arthritis pain relief.
 They help reduce pain and swelling from an arthritic joint.
 The most common of these medications are ibuprofen and naproxen and can be found over the counter at local pharmacies.
 There are also a variety of prescription medications that are also indicated for arthritis pain relief.
 All of these medications can provide effective pain relief but they can also have serious side effects.
 You should consult your primary care doctor prior to starting these medications on a regular basis.

 Joint Fluid Therapy (Viscosupplementation) – These injections can help improve the quality of joint fluid within an arthritic knee and act as a lubricant.
 While they don’t stop the arthritis from progressing forward, it can serve to alleviate pain and discomfort.
-These injections can last several months and can be repeated on a regular basis.
-Insurance approval for these injections varies by provider.
+These injections can last several months and can be repeated on a regular basis. nsurance approval for these injection varies by provider and are typically administered every 6 months.

 Steroid (cortisone) injection – These injections into the knee joint can provide significant pain relief for patients with arthritic knees.
-They can be given on a regular basis but eventually they will no longer control pain due to progressing arthritis.
+They can be given on a regular basis, every 3 months, but eventually they will no longer control pain due to progressing arthritis.